 Where are we now?

-The total amount of waste (in tonnes) accepted by both the City’s diversion and disposal programs was lower in 2017 than 2016.
+The total amount of waste (in tonnes) accepted by both the City’s diversion and disposal programs was slightly lower in 2019 than 2018.

 |Year||Waste Diverted||Waste Disposed||Total (tonnes)|